 How will partnerships with this project help inform the project development?

-SCREEN AUSTRALIA AND CREATE NSW provided development funding and we have followed their guidelines.
-The ABC have editorial input collaborating on various aspects of the documentary and provided a strong letter of interest for the Jan Producer Door Funding and we are yet to conclude if they will be commissioning or acquiring the documentary.
+SCREEN AUSTRALIA AND CREATE NSW provided development funding and we have followed their guidelines by way of project development.
+The ABC have editorial input collaborating on various aspects of the documentary and provided a strong letter of interest for the April Producer Door Funding

 Audience Engagement and Social Impact